26 Most Instagrammable Places in Barcelona

 5. Boquería Market

-When you enter the market, you’ll be surrounded by different colours and smells, as well as a lively atmosphere.
+When you enter the market, you’ll be surrounded by different colours and smells, along with a lively atmosphere.

 It’s the perfect place for those who love buying food souvenirs, and the best part is that you can taste many of the products before deciding to buy them.